 |Rinse time is around 5 seconds|

-Lida and Dasi tea gardens are located in the beautiful Mengyou Town that belongs to Fengqing County, Lincang City, Yunnan Province.
-The average elevation of tea gardens is 1980 meters, and some even more than 2100 meters.
-The temperature here is mild and humid, and the annual average temperature is about 16.2℃.
-Its unique natural conditions which are suitable for the growth of tea, plus excellent large-leaf tea species and superb tea processing technology, makes Fengqing tea enjoy a high reputation since ancient times.
+The Lida and Dasi tea gardens sit within the beautiful Mengyou Town in Fengqing County, Lincang City, Yunnan Province.
+The elevation here averages 1980 meters, though can exceed 2100 meters in some places.
+The climate is mild and humid with an annual average temperature of about 16.2℃, and the unique natural conditions here result in land perfect for growing tea.
+This combined with the native large-leaf species and the superb tea processing knowledge has allowed Fengqing tea to enjoy a great reputation since ancient times.

-An authentic Yunnan farmer, Mr. Zhou has been avidly contributing to the tea business for over 20 years.
-A short chat with Mr. Zhou revealed his passion and insistence of the traditional tea process.
-He values the quality inside tea and his experience came from spending most of his time on tea mountains.
-Mr. Zhou is passionate about bringing out the nature of tea to share with tea lovers around the world and claims that the best environment for growing perfect tea trees is in Fengqing.
+A born-and-bred Yunnan farmer, Mr. Zhou has been avidly contributing to the tea business for more than 20 years.
+A short chat with him made his passion for using traditional tea crafting processes apparent; he values the essential quality inside the tea leaves, and says that his experience comes from spending most of his time in the tea gardens along the mountains.
+Mr. Zhou is passionate about bringing out that internal quality of the tea to share with tea lovers around the world - and also claims that the best environment for growing the perfect tea is in Fengqing.

-This tea produced in Fengqing, which is located in the south of Dianxi Longitudinal Valley.
-Fengqing is a county in Lincang, one of the four famous Pu-erh production areas (Xishuangbanna, Pu’er, Lincang and Baoshan), and is one of the first origin places of tea in the world.
-It is famous for being the hometown of Yunnan black tea in Lincang.
-Fengqing has a long history of planting, producing and drinking tea and it contains a throng of mountains alternated with rivers.
+This pu-erh tea is produced in Fengqing, located south of Dianxi Longitudinal Valley.
+Fengqing is a country in the northwest of Lincang, one of the four famous pu-erh production areas (along with Xishuangbanna, Pu’er, and Baoshan), and is one of the original birthplaces of tea in the world.
+It is also famous for being the hometown of Yunnan black tea.
+Fengqing has a long history of planting, producing, and drinking tea, and contains a beautiful throng of mountains webbed with rivers.